-Because of damage done by untrained businesses over the years, the state of Washington now requires everyone performing the service of pressure washing to have at least a specialty contractor’s license, insurance, and bonding, in addition to a regular business license.
+Because of damage done by the untrained power washing services over the years, the state of Washington now requires everyone performing the cleaning services of pressure washing to have at least a specialty contractor’s license, insurance, and bonding, in addition to a regular business license.

 Pressure washing a brick drive with turbo nozzles

 Evergreen Window Cleaning, LLC is licensed, bonded, and insured (see our FAQ #1), and our technicians are trained to clean almost every type of surface.
 Our goal is to make your home exterior and property look its very best without decreasing its durability.

 To schedule a quote, please fill out our Request Quote/Appointment form.
 For those who want to know more about what we do and how we do it, please read on.

 Our technicians are trained to manage the following eight variables in any pressure-washing job:

 This is the amount of water used, measured in gallons per minute (GPM).
 A high GPM pressure-washer not only allows us to clean more surface in less time, it also lessens the likelihood of striping, maximizes the end-job cleanliness, and lowers the overall cost of cleaning.
 An 8 GPM machine will use twice as much water as a 4 GPM machine but it cleans twice as fast, negating any overuse of water.
 We only use 8 or 10 GPM machines with a 50-gallon side reservoir.
 To give some point of reference, the very best machines sold at Home Depot and Lowes are a maximum 4.5 GPM and most run only 2 or 3 GPM.
 Few of our competitors in the residential market use high volume machines and the difference in quality is immediately noticeable.